Return to Texas Entomology - Compiled by Mike Quinn

 Central Texas Leaf Katydid - Paracyrtophyllus robustus (Caudell 1906)

-Endemic to Texas, Primary Source: Singing Insects of North America
+Primary Map Source: Singing Insects of North America

 Sound